Skip to main content

 Related Articles

-UK inflation slides to three-year low
+UK inflation jumps to six-month high

 Julian Howard